abdelkimo/or-tools/doc_sources/MANUAL/source/manual/ls/ls_operators.rst

 This creates a ``LocalSearchOperator`` which concatenates a vector of operators.
 Each operator from the vector is called sequentially.
-By default, when a neighbor is found the neighborhood exploration restarts from the **last** active operator (the one which produced the neighbor).
+By default, when a candidate solution is accepted, the neighborhood exploration restarts from the **last** active operator (the one which produced this candidate solution).

 This can be overriden by setting ``restart`` to ``true`` to force the exploration to start from the first operator in the vector: